“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 Good management requires having a candid working relationship with the people who are being managed.
 It means listening to them for input before making decisions that will affect them, and listening to feedback about how well those decisions are working after they are implemented.
 In your classroom, it means paying close attention to your students’ reality as you steer the class.
 It means giving them a voice and listening to what they have to say.
 When a student is thus empowered, it changes his level of engagement.
 It is also good training in citizenship.

 Another unspoken aspect of power in the classroom is how grades are used.
-For many teachers, grades are a tool to motivate students.
+In many traditional classrooms, grades are a tool to motivate students.
 They are used as rewards for desired behavior, like completing homework or participating in class, and as punishments for unwanted behavior.
-Grades are clearly a form of power, and they often have an unintended corrosive effect on genuine learning.
-Their role in the classroom, and how they can be redefined to serve genuine learning, is discussed in full in “Grades Reconsidered”.
+Grades are clearly a form of power, and they have an unintended corrosive effect on self-directed learning.
+Their role in the classroom, and how they can be redefined to serve self-directed learning, is discussed in full in the chapter “Grades Reconsidered”.

 A balance of power.
 For many teachers first exploring this approach, one of the most challenging tasks is reframing their use of power in the classroom.
 It requires a subtle sense of balance, navigating through conflicting priorities.
 On the one hand, part of the sense of feeling safe that students need comes from a clear set of rules they can rely on.
 Some students, especially those whom school has treated badly, will inevitably push against those rules to test their teacher’s resolve.
 At these moments, a clear, dispassionate, but firm response is needed.
 “I’m sorry, but we don’t do that here.”
 Every student needs to understand that there is a bottom line when it comes to behavior.

 On the other hand, the use of power, like everything else, must serve the Prime Directive.
-To this end, students must also have power.
-If we want to prepare them for life, to teach them how to be self-directed, to teach them the skills of citizenship, they, too, must have power in the classroom.
-They must have a voice.
+If we want to prepare students for life, to teach them how to be self-directed, to teach them the skills of citizenship, they, too, must have power in the classroom.

 Finding the appropriate posture that lets a teacher weave his way through the tension between these priorities is difficult.
 For many teachers, the trust required in releasing control of the power teachers have in traditional classrooms is extremely difficult.
 Giving students the freedom to choose, and, inevitably, to choose badly, can feel out of control and counterproductive.
 Relinquishing the role of handing out grades to reward and punish requires trusting that students can find an alternative, internal motivation to learn.
 Making these changes requires a leap of faith, and that requires courage and the willingness to make mistakes and learn from them.